PanthangiSagar/PanthangiSagar/README.md

 ✨ Welcome to my tech world! ✨

-🚀 I am a Microsoft Business Central Functional Consultant and a Software Engineer.
+🚀 I am a Microsoft Business Central Certified Functional Consultant and a Software Engineer.
-💡 Passionate about Business Central, AL Development, and solving real-world ERP challenges.
+💡 Passionate about Business Central,Navision Functional and Technical  AL Development, and solving real-world ERP challenges.
-📊 Exploring Power BI, SQL, and Microsoft technologies to empower businesses.
+📊 Exploring Power BI, and Microsoft technologies to empower businesses.
 🌍 "Learning never stops, and together, we can achieve more!"

 ---